 I’m quite willing to believe many of those writers I just listed wrote more than one million words.
 But not before they published their first work.
 And if you think you can’t sell your first novel, have a look at this list of ‘first novels’.
 I can add a few more, writers I know who have done exceedingly well out of their first novels.
 Toby Neal, whose Lei crime series has become a best seller and Elspeth Cooper, whose first two books were both nominated for the David Gemmell award.
 And yes, I know that Tolkien virtually rewrote The Lord of the Rings many times.
 I believe we refer to that process as ‘editing’.

 Have I written one million words?
 Probably.
 A bunch of essays and a dissertation for my honours degree in history, a few short stories that disappeared somewhere, some fan fiction, numerous shopping lists, analysis reports for clients.
 Do they count?
 I had to learn to spell and use grammar correctly for some of those.
 Though I can’t vouch for the shopping lists.
-Few people are likely to realise that ‘ums’ in our house actually stands for ‘what are we going to have for dinner tonight?’
+Few people are likely to realise that ‘ums’ on a shopping list at our house actually stands for ‘what are we going to have for dinner tonight?’

 By now you’ve probably realised that I don’t think you need to have written a million words before you try to be published.
 Which does not mean that I don’t think it’s a good idea to hone your skills.
 Of course it is.
 However, you can be technically the best writer in the world but if you write a lousy story – you’ve lost the plot.
 Pardon the pun.
 In fact let me give you some examples.
 Asimov’s Foundation series is a classic of science fiction.
 However, I believe he took the series one or two books too far.
 I loved The Lord of the Rings but gave up on The Silmarillion.
 I’m sure we can all name examples where that’s happened.